aamerson198/read-me-generator/README.md

 ## License

-This project has a MIT License license.
+This project has an MIT License license.

 ## Usage